MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Automatic_Variables.md

 ```

 ### $PID
 Contains the process identifier (PID) of the process that is hosting the current Windows PowerShell session.

 ### $PROFILE
 Contains the full path of the Windows PowerShell profile for the current user and the current host application.
 You can use this variable to represent the profile in commands.
 For example, you can use it in a command to determine whether a profile has been created:

 ```
-test-path $profile
+Test-Path $Profile
 ```

 Or, you can use it in a command to create a profile:

 ```
-new-item -type file -path $pshome -force
+New-Item -Name $PROFILE -Type File -Path $PSHOME -Force
 ```

 You can also use it in a command to open the profile in Notepad:

 ```
-notepad $profile
+Notepad $PROFILE
 ```

 ### $PSBOUNDPARAMETERS
 Contains a dictionary of the parameters that are passed to a script or function and their current values.
 This variable has a value only in a scope where parameters are declared, such as a script or function.
 You can use it to display or change the current values of parameters or to pass parameter values to another script or function.

 For example:

 ```
 function Test {